All the Way (play): Synopsis

 Johnson engages in spirited conversations with Senator Richard Russell Jr. of Georgia, who strongly opposes the legislation but finds that his ability to stop the bill has ebbed because of Johnson's tactics.

 On the other side, Dr. Martin Luther King Jr. must contend with more conservative leaders, such as Roy Wilkins, who oppose civil rights marches and militant leaders like Stokely Carmichael, who favor strong action.
 The more activist leaders prevail, and launch the "Freedom Summer;" young college students ride buses into the south to desegregate facilities.
 Three Freedom Riders (Michael Schwerner, Andrew Goodman and James Chaney) are killed allegedly by police brutality, forcing Johnson to send in the FBI and further inflaming emotions.
 J. Edgar Hoover is shown eavesdropping on Dr. King.

 In the second act, the action shifts to Atlantic City, New Jersey, where a battle is brewing at the 1964 Democratic National Convention.
 The segregated Mississippi delegation is challenged by the integrated Mississippi Freedom Democratic Party (MFDP).
 Outside of the Democratic Convention is the MFDP activist and leader demanding a seat in the convention that would integrate the votes.
 Fannie Lou Hamer one of the MFDP leaders tells her story on national television of her mistreatment by the Winona Chief Police county jail that would provoke the MFDP to get a seat at the convention.
-As Johnson struggles on creating a strategy that would make both the MFDP and the primary party voters satisfied.
+Johnson struggles on creating a strategy that would make both the MFDP and the primary party voters satisfied.
 Thirty-three days until the election Johnson and Barry Goldwater scores are head to head to win the presidential seat.